-UCPD and the Clery Division colaborate to maintain and publish a daily crime log of all crimes reported to UCPD that occurred within their patrol jurisdiction.
+UCPD and the Clery Division collaborate to maintain and publish a daily crime log of all crimes reported to UCPD that occurred within their patrol jurisdiction.
 This log identifies the type, location, and date/time each criminal incident was reported to UCPD.
 The most recent 60 days of the log is available online 24 hours per day to members of the public.
 Crimes are added to the log within 2 business days of receipt of the report.
-Upon request, a copy of log entries made prior to the most recent 60 days will be made available for viewing within 2 business days of the request.
+Upon request, a copy of log entries made prior to the most recent 60 days of the request.

 The UC Berkeley Fire Prevention Division maintains a fire log of all fire incidents in on campus UC residential buildings that are reported to the fire prevention division.
-The daily fire log is updated as events are reported.
+The daily fire log is updated as events are reported to the campus fire marshal.
 This log identifies the type, location, and time of each fire incident in on campus residential buildings reported to the UC Berkeley Fire Prevention Division.
 The most current daily fire log is available online.
-Anyone may obtain a hard copy of the daily fire log by emailing fireprevention@berkeley.edu.
+Anyone may obtain a hard copy of the daily fire log by emailing fireprevention@berkeley. edu.